Christina Mertens, vice president of business development, EMEA, at VIRTUS Data Centres on designing next gen digital infrastructure

 AI-powered solutions are expected to continue to develop and offer many ways to accelerate digital finance adoption.
 With the advancement of technology, security and customer experience will also improve.

-FinTech Strategy met with Merusha Naidu, Global Head of Partnerships at Paymentology, to discover more about the global issuer processor
+FinTech Strategy met with Merusha Naidu, Global Head of Partnerships at Paymentology, to discover more about the global issue processor.

 Banks, digital banks and fintechs, around the world, trust Paymentology to issue and process all forms of cards and transactions, at scale.
 Paymentology offers a cloud-based platform, rich data, a global footprint and proven track record powering industry leaders and game-changers.